IE Covered Call Strategy

 IE thesis for this covered call

-The market-implied 1-standard-deviation range for IE extends from approximately $9.90 on the downside to $15.58 on the upside.
+The market-implied 1-standard-deviation range for IE extends from approximately $8.20 on the downside to $12.70 on the upside.
 A IE covered call collects premium on an existing long IE position, trading off upside above the short call strike for immediate income; the short strike selection should reflect the trader's view on whether IE will breach that level within the expiration window.
-Current IE IV rank near 40.84% is mid-range against its 1-year distribution, so the IV signal is neutral; the covered call thesis on IE should anchor more to the directional view and the expected-move geometry.
-As a Technology name, IE options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IE-specific events.
+Current IE IV rank near 26.69% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on IE at 75.20%.
+As a Basic Materials name, IE options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to IE-specific events.

 Frequently asked questions

-- A covered call on IE is the covered call strategy applied to IE (stock).
+A covered call on IE is the covered call strategy applied to IE (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With IE stock trading near $12.74, the strikes shown on this page are snapped to the nearest listed IE chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IE stock at $10.45 on the most recent close, the strikes shown on this page are snapped to the nearest listed IE chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the IE covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the IE covered call priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current IE market-implied 1-standard-deviation expected move is approximately 22.28%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The IE market-implied 1-standard-deviation expected move in the same options snapshot is approximately 21.56%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.